Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Specify where / when information is provided to employees.
+• Specify where what information is when provided to employees.

 5.B.1.2 All new employees receive an orientation and job-specific training.

-Inception/ orientation trainings allow new employees to assimilate the institutional culture and values, get comfortable in their new position and better understand expectations.
+Inception/orientation trainings allow new employees to assimilate the institutional culture and values, get comfortable in their new position and better understand expectations.
 Job-specific trainings allow employees to ensure they can deliver the expected outputs defined in their job description.
+They should comprise both thematic/technical training, but also on-the-job coaching by senior staff.
+Apart from inception trainings, providers should offer training at least annually to ensure that staff understand and perform their work efficiently, feel comfortable in their position, are committed to their tasks, and capable of evolving in their job.

 Scoring guidance